"I dream of the day when I can finally see your dear smile again."

-Wham Movie: The magnum opus of Wham in a series filled with them.Homura becomes Lucifer, suppresses Madoka's powers, takes over the universe, gains control over the Incubators, resurrects everyone, traps Madoka in her personal utopia and tells her that unless she stops being so selfless and duty-following they'll become enemies.
-All in less than an hour and fourty-five minutes.
+Wham Movie: The magnum opus of Wham in a series filled with them.Homura becomes a Demon, suppresses Madoka's powers, takes over the universe, gains control over the Incubators, resurrects everyone, traps Madoka in her personal utopia and tells her that unless she stops being so selfless and duty-following they'll become enemies.
+All in less than thirty minutes.

 Wham Shot: One rather early on, in fact.
 The sight of Charlotte the Dessert Witch relaxing on Mami's shoulder during the feeding of the first Nightmare is the first tip that this isn't the Madoka Magica we've come to know.

 During Homura's confrontation with Sayaka, Homura realizes that Sayaka shouldn't exist and asks who she is.
 Sayaka insists that she's exactly who Homura thinks she is.
 Cue the sky darkening and Oktavia appearing in the puddle they're standing on...

 Your Princess Is in Another Castle: After the Incubators' plan is thwarted and Ultimate Madoka is about to take Homura to heaven...
 Homura suddenly becomes the demonic Reality Warper Akuma Homura, upending Ultimate Madoka's universe and revoking her godhood (possibly only temporarily, however).